Marist College Eastwood: Sport, spirituality and extracurricular activities

-The school was formally a member of the now defunct Metropolitan Catholic Schools Sports Association (MCS) competition, where they play against schools in Sydney's metropolitan region.
-MCS sports include association football, rugby sevens, cricket, swimming, Australian rules football, tennis, basketball, athletics, triathlon, golf, volleyball, and rugby league.
+The school was formally a member of the now defunct Metropolitan Catholic Schools Sports Association (MCS) competition, where they played against schools in Sydney's metropolitan region.
+MCS sports included association football, rugby sevens, cricket, swimming, Australian rules football, tennis, basketball, athletics, triathlon, golf, volleyball, and rugby league.

-In 2021, the school joined the Sydney Catholic Schools Sports Association (SCS), an expanded continuation of the MCS competition where a greater variety of sports were offered for the first time, including Diving, Baseball and Mountain Biking.
+In 2021, the school joined the Sydney Catholic Schools Sports Association (SCS), an expanded continuation of the MCS competition where a greater variety of sports were offered for the first time, including diving, baseball and mountain biking.

 Additionally, the college offers the opportunity for students to compete in chess, public speaking, debating, musical bands, and the Duke of Edinburgh's Award.
 Furthermore, the Maths Challenge for Young Australians is held annually, measuring student scores in abstract mathematical problems and logistical reasoning.

 In 2009, the school's rugby 10s team won the NSW Rugby Tens Championships.
 Only 22 points were scored against them in the entire series.

 Over a 10-year period, the College was known to have dominated in regional swimming events and competitions, being described as a 'decade of dominance'.
 In 2014, the school won its tenth championship in a row at the Metropolitan Catholic Schools Swimming meet.

 On a triennial cycle, school staff and students part-take in the ceremonies of World Youth Day, an event coordinated by the Catholic Church to collate international communities of young adults to a singular venue within a given country.
 When the event was held in Sydney, in 2008, student representatives gathered in the eastern suburbs to see the speech of Pope Benedict XVI at the Randwick Racecourse.
-The most recent event was held in the Central-American country of Panama in Panama City throughout January 2019, and the next is scheduled in the Portuguese city of Lisbon in 2023.
+The most recent event was held in the Portuguese city of Lisbon in 2023.
 Likewise, the Australian Catholic Youth Festival is a biennial national event at which the school participates in, with the most recent gathering occurring in Perth in 2019.